A quantum entropy production operator: Case studies

+where the last two terms are relative entropies of classical distributions, namely Kullback-Leibler divergences.
+This expression makes transparent the hybrid nature of the quantum-classical case: the input-side contribution remains genuinely quantum, while the output-side contribution is entirely classical.

-This construction tallies exactly with a recent definition of observational entropy with general quantum priors \cite{bai2023observational}.
-Observational entropy $S_{\mathsf M}(\rho)$ is defined in the context of an observation, i.e.~a measurement $\mathsf{M}=\{\Pi_i\}_i$: it captures total entropy as the sum of the intrinsic uncertainty of the system $S(\rho)$ and of the additional uncertainty induced by the measurement, which may not be maximally informative~\cite{buscemi2022observational}.
-For quantum prior knowledge, it was proposed that observational entropy generalizes as~\cite{bai2023observational} Since in this context, the new information about the outcome is given by the statistics of the measurement, i.e., $\tau=\mathcal{M}(\rho)$, we see from \cref{eq:DBS-D+D2} that the entropy $S_{\mathsf M}(\rho)-S(\rho)$ induced by the observation is exactly the entropy production $\avg{\Sigma[Q_F,Q_R^\gamma]}_F$ of the measurement process.\\
+This structure also connects naturally with the framework of \textit{observational entropy}~\cite{safranek2019a,safranek2019b,safranek2021brief,buscemi2022observational}.
+In that setting, the entropy associated with a measurement $\mathsf M$ is interpreted as the sum of the intrinsic uncertainty of the state and the additional uncertainty induced by the observation, which need not be maximally informative.
+In its version with an arbitrary quantum prior $\gamma$, observational entropy is given by

+If, following the observational-entropy narrative, one identifies the new information obtained from the measurement with the actual measurement statistics, namely $\tau=\mathcal{M}(\rho)$, then the last term in \cref{eq:DBS-D+D2} vanishes.
+In that case, our average entropy production becomes

+Therefore, for quantum-classical channels, the average entropy production associated with our inferential construction coincides exactly with the entropy increase induced by the observation.
+This provides a clear operational meaning for $\Sigma$ in the context of measurement, and shows that the present framework naturally extends previously studied notions of entropy associated with coarse-grained observation.